DevNambi/blog-drafts/520 - Find a Health Using Data.markdown

 Look at the prevalance of chronic, 'lifestyle' diseases.
 Come up with the time value of money based on salary.
-Then the time value of eating healthy.
-See if it's *ever* cost effective to rely on US-based medicine.
+Then the time value of eating healthy.s See if it's *ever* cost effective to rely on US-based medicine.
 Don't consider quality of life.

 ### Health from Exercise